malasiaa/malasiaa/README.md

 I am a versatile Data Scientist proficient in full-stack development, with a passion for automating intricate challenges and optimizing workflows.

-As an upcoming PhD student in Data Science at NOVA IMS I am driven by curiosity and commitment to explore new horizons and pushing the boundaries of what's possible in the field.
+As an upcoming PhD student in Data Science at NOVA IMS, I am driven by curiosity and commitment to explore new horizons and pushing the boundaries of what's possible in the field.

 I look forward to an opportunity to also grow professionally in the area and learn along the way.